AWS vs. WP Engine – Cloud vs. Managed WordPress Hosting

 Speed Test Results

 Real users rave about the smooth, speedy experience.
-For instance, Jane, a small business owner, noticed her bounce rate dropped 30% after switching to WP Engine, primarily thanks to faster load times.
+For instance, a small business owner, Jan,e noticed her bounce rate dropped 30% after switching to WP Engine, primarily thanks to faster load times.

 Uptime Metrics